Judge puts Alabama same-sex marriages on hold after striking down ban

 The stay came two days after Granade ruled that Alabama’s prohibition on same-sex marriage was unconstitutional, clearing the way for the conservative southern state to become the 37th U.S. state to allow same-sex couples to wed.

+Alabama Attorney General Luther Strange immediately asked for a stay, arguing it was best to wait until the U.S. Supreme Court decides later this year whether states can ban gay marriage.

-Strange said allowing same-sex marriages in Alabama before the court’s ruling would cause confusion and harm to the state if laws barring those unions ultimately are upheld.
+Strange said allowing same-sex marriages in Alabama before then would cause confusion and harm to the state if laws barring those unions ultimately are upheld.

 Granade, an appointee of former President George W. Bush, said on Sunday the state was unlikely to succeed on appeal.